 My oncologist, Dr. April Spencer, performed my surgery and has connected me with doctors offering traditional cancer therapies.
 However, she also respects my choice to emphasize physical healing through holistic methods--which include IV vitamin C infusions, daily supplements and ongoing lifestyle change.

-Following my partial mastectomy, Dr. Spencer commented that my malignancies were remarkably isolated and easy to remove--spreading at a slower rate than normal in a more confined way.
+Following my partial mastectomy in July 2019, Dr. Spencer commented that my malignancies were remarkably isolated and easy to remove--spreading at a slower rate than normal in a more confined way.
 She acknowledged that my holistic approach to healing my body likely led to this outcome and should remain central to my ongoing care.
 A post-surgery body scan also revealed that the majority of my body remains free of cancer, with exception to lymph nodes near my surgery site.
 In order to clear cancer from these lymph nodes, I have agreed to receive 6-8 weeks of external beam radiation, the side effects of which can combated through holistic treatment and rest.

 Everyone who contributes to SOVEREIGN will receive my deep gratitude plus a free download of the complete work as a PDF file.
-Those who contribute at least $20 USD to the campaign are invited to message me a mailing address where you can receive a complimentary, signed paperback copy, as well as an invite to the release party.
+Those who contribute at least $20 USD to the campaign will receive a complimentary, signed paperback copy, as well as an invite to the release party.
 Meanwhile, samples of my previous, published writing are available here.

 Thank you for witnessing my journey.
 I'm grateful for you.